rabia554/HR-Analytics-SQL-Project/README.md

 **Project Title:** HR Analytics: Unveiling Insights from Employee Data

 **Project Description:**
 In this SQL project, I will delve into HR analytics using a comprehensive dataset containing various attributes of employees.
-Our objective is to extract valuable insights to optimize workforce management strategies, enhance employee satisfaction, and reduce attrition rates.
+My objective is to extract valuable insights to optimize workforce management strategies, enhance employee satisfaction, and reduce attrition rates.

 **Project Components:**